-\Alex Sahib's description is wildly contradictory...It says Jawahar was told to descend the elephant, his face slapped, and Duleep taken from his arms, while Jindan was escorted to a beautiful tent.
-(She always had an entourage of attendants and guards with her-as was normal.)
-Then he says: 'Jindan was dragged away screaming, begging for mercy for her brother, then held Duleep up above the walls and 'flung' her young son out of the tent-but thankfully Duleep was caught by a soldier, or the consequence might have been fatal.'
+Alex Sahib's description is wildly contradictory...It says; Jawahar was told to descend the elephant, his face slapped, and Duleep taken from his arms, while Jindan was escorted to a beautiful tent.
+(She always had an entourage of attendants and guards with her - as was normal.)
+Then it says: 'Jindan was dragged away screaming, begging for mercy for her brother, then held Duleep up above the walls and 'flung' her young son out of the tent - but thankfully Duleep was caught by a soldier, or the consequence might have been fatal.'Seriously!?! a 50 lb.
+7 year old boy was 'flung' over a tent wall, by his sari wearing 110 lb mother?...
+PREPOSTEROUS!

-This is just one example...
-Alexander Gardner 'saw more than he remembered, and remembered more than he saw.'
+This is just one example...Alexander Gardner 'saw more than he remembered, and remembered more than he saw'.
 Most reports say that Duleep was taken away by the soldiers, and kept for some time, while Jindan was guarded, afraid of what she might do in her distress.
-Be that as it may, the details were wildly embellished, and conveniently -Jindan once again was given the blame!
+Be that as it may, the details were embellished and conveniently - Jindan was given the blame!